HuLab-FoodScience/BIOC4010-5010PythonCode/README.md

 # Raman ML Classification Tool

-A machine learning classification tool for Raman spectroscopy data that supports multiple algorithms (Random Forest, SVM, KNN) with cross-validation and optional external testing.
+A machine learning classification tool for MS or spectroscopy data that supports multiple algorithms (Random Forest, SVM, KNN) with cross-validation and optional external testing.

 ## Features